 The leading European airline already runs several core production workloads on AWS, such as Ryanair Rooms and Ryanair.com, and is building a company-wide data lake on Amazon S3, leveraging Amazon Kinesis to gain deeper insights from customer and business data.

-Ryanair is rebuilding and transforming legacy systems into cloud based, innovative customer travel services by standardizing on various AWS services, including AWS databases, analytics, machine learning, and deep learning services.
+Ryanair is rebuilding and transforming legacy systems into cloud based, innovative customer travel services by standardising on various AWS services, including AWS databases, analytics, machine learning, and deep learning services.

 With AWS, Ryanair is able to rapidly innovate, optimise costs, deploy globally, and become a more agile organisation in the cloud.
 After Ryanair rebuilt Ryanair Rooms on AWS, its customers can now easily compare millions of hotel deals and accommodations without interruption or delays.